San Francisco Landmarks

 Built 1929-1930

-Designed by architect Timothy Pflueger in an idiosyncratic Dutch-German Expressionist style, it is the only example in San Francisco - and possibly the United States - of this avant‐garde style.
+Designed by architect Timothy Pflueger in an idiosyncratic Dutch-German Expressionist style, the Theodore Roosevelt Middle School is the only example of this avant‐garde style in San Francisco, and possibly in the United States.

-The school contains three well‐preserved New Deal murals, a pair in the main lobby by Horatio Nelson Poole and one above in the auditorium by George Wilson Walker.
+The school contains three well‐preserved New Deal murals, a pair in the main lobby by Horatio Nelson Poole and one in the auditorium by George Wilson Walker.

 Source: Adapted from the Theodore Roosevelt Middle School Landmark Designation Report approved by the San Francisco Board of Supervisors on March 5, 2019.